-To better assess our water-related impacts, we have been working to quantify water consumption over the life of a typical light-duty vehicle in the U.S. The Georgia Institute of Technology’s Sustainable Design and Manufacturing program recently conducted a literature survey to estimate the water footprint of a typical light-duty vehicle in the U.S. The analysis included water used in material production, production of parts, vehicle assembly, vehicle use (fuel production and distribution) and vehicle disposal at end-of-life.
+To better assess our water-related impacts, we have been working to quantify water consumption over the life of a typical light-duty vehicle in the U.S. The Georgia Institute of Technology’s Sustainable Design and Manufacturing program conducted a literature survey and analysis that included water used in material production, production of parts, vehicle assembly, vehicle use (fuel production and distribution) and vehicle disposal at end-of-life.
 Georgia Tech has also worked with Ford on a number of other multidisciplinary issues related to sustainable development.

 |Stage||Approximate Water Consumption (Liters)||Percentage|